fa-sharp/fa-sharp/README.md

 - 👋 Hi, I’m @fa-sharp!
-- 🌱 I’m a developer, teacher, and musician with a passion for helping others.
+- 🌱 I’m a developer, teacher, and musician with a passion for building helpful, accessible, and joyful apps.
 - 💞️ I’m looking to collaborate on cool projects, particularly music-related
-- 📫 How to reach me: hello (at) fasharp (dot) info
+- 📫 How to reach me: hello (at) fasharp (dot) io